burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 11. If consteval - shorthand for std::is_constant_evaluated() in constexpr functions

-The [constexpr](#constexpr-c11) functions body can be executed both in compile time and in runtime.
+The [constexpr](#constexpr-c11) function's body can be executed both in compile time and in runtime.
 The checking that current function context is compiled for compile-time can be attained since C++20 via [std::is_constant_evaluated()](https://en.cppreference.com/w/cpp/types/is_constant_evaluated).
 The C++23 introduced essentially shorthand for
 `if (std::is_constant_evaluated())` as `if consteval`.